sumakumardey/vagrant/README.md

 vagrant-riak-cluster
 ====================

+**NOTE: This README needs updated to reflect current work**

-Vagrant setup for creating a centos6 riak cluster.
+Vagrant setup for creating a Ubuntu riak cluster.
 This vagrant will let you create a riak cluster of N nodes that will automatically be joined together.

-For this to work you'll need a CentOS 6 base box added to your Vagrant install with the name `centos6`, i.e.:
+For this to work you'll need an Ubuntu base box added to your Vagrant install with the name `ubuntu`, i.e.:

     $ vagrant box list
-    centos6
+    ubuntu
     lucid32
     ...

-You can grab pre-existing CentOS 6 base boxes of the internet, or roll your own using [veewee](https://github.com/jedi4ever/veewee/).
+You can grab pre-existing Ubuntu base boxes of the internet, or roll your own using [veewee](https://github.com/jedi4ever/veewee/).

 Make sure to grab one with Puppet installed, or install it yourself and then do a vagrant reload.